 We will need to create two links (also called replication sets).
 One going from svr1 to svr2 (l1) and one going from svr2 to svr1 (2).
-File changes that take place on svr1 will be synchronized with svr2 using link (repset) l1.
-File changes that take place on svr2 will be synchronized with svr1 using link l2.
+These will allow us to replicate two directions, thus called “bidirectional replication,” also known as “two-way sync.”
+File changes on svr1 will be synchronized with svr2 using the link (repset) l1.
+File changes on svr2 will be synchronized with svr1 using link l2.

 Here is the content of eddist.cfg

 <?xml version="1.0" encoding="UTF-8"?> <config name="enduradata" password="Addoud4d4ch1n1gh4T4s4" workers="4"> <link name="l1" password="foo"> <sender hostname="svr1" /> <receiver hostname="svr2" storepath="/" /> </link> <link name="l2" password="foo"> <sender hostname="svr2" /> <receiver hostname="svr1" storepath="/" /> </link> </config>